Backing up your notes

 When you get a new computer and want to move your sticky notes from the old one to the new one, you can just move the note files.

 - Find the note files on your old computer at the location specified above.
-(If you can't find this location, double-check, and then see the section "Computers with an old version of StickyPad" below.)
+(If you can't find this location, double-check, and then see the section "Computers with a very old version of StickyPad" below.)

 - You may also have notes that you've closed and filed away—you might want to check for those, too.

-- Copy those files to your new computer using a USB thumb drive, an email to yourself, a network shared folder, or some other method.
+- Copy those files to your new computer using a USB thumb drive, an email to yourself, a cloud storage folder, or some other method.
 Put them in the location specified above.
 Note that if you're upgrading to a newer version of Windows, the notes may need to go in a different folder on your new computer.

 - Start (or install) StickyPad on the new computer.